LalithaPriya/SDE_Concepts/SpringBoot.md

 -----

 - Pom.xml --> project metadata and dependencies
-- application.properties - all the properties to configure as well as evirment properties
+- application.properties - all the properties to configure as well as environment properties

 - controller class will have all of the resources for our API.